Agile-TNG/Agile-TNG.github.io/source/_posts/2014-03-21-the-seven-samurai.markdown

 {:.no_toc}

 The Seven Samurai concerns a defenceless village that hires a group of down-at-heel samurai as protection against a horde of ruthless bandits.
-The samurai swiftly transform the village into a self-organising force to destroy the bandits and take ownership of its own destiny.
+The samurai efficiently transform the village into a self-organising force to destroy the bandits and take ownership of its own destiny.

 Our Western image of samurai as armored warriors is very different to their depiction here.
-Kurosawa's men are master strategists, coaches of the first water.
-Each samurai embodies a distinct strategic pattern, and each reinforces the others so that the whole is greater than the sum of its parts.
+Kurosawa's samurai are really seven coaches, each embodying a distinct strategic pattern, each reinforcing the others so that the whole becomes greater than the sum of its parts.

 Why eight patterns when there are only seven samurai?
-The last pattern is where the enterprise takes ownership of its own transformation and external coaching becomes irrelevant.
+The last pattern represents the end of the film where the village takes ownership of its own transformation and external coaching becomes irrelevant.
 Per the final line of the film, it's the village that wins, not the samurai.

 ---

 ## The Patterns

-#### Continuous Assessment
+### Continuous Assessment

 Motivate Agile in terms of continuous evaluation of bottom line metrics.